Composition

 Compose UI components use the compound component pattern, giving you control over structure while maintaining proper behavior:

-import { TabsIndicator, TabsList, TabsPanel, TabsRoot, TabsTab } from '@lglab/compose-ui'
+import { TabsIndicator, TabsList, TabsPanel, TabsRoot, TabsTab } from '@lglab/compose-ui/tabs'

 export function Tabs() {